Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 # Functions of different files
 Files with names from envRL_masking_obj1 to envRL_masking_obj5 and envRL_masking_obj8 is to create a virtual fishing environment for training.
+Each file create one virtual environment.

 The action space, observation space, state space, reward function can be different depending on the objective that the agent trys to achieve.